 The government of Greenland uses the polar bear in their national coat of arms, but they're not easy to spot.
 For one thing, Greenland is huge.
 And the polar bears tend to live in the northernmost parts of west Greenland and north-east Greenland, some of the most inaccessible parts of the country.
 It is rare for a local or a visitor to spot one by accident.

-Your best bet for seeing a polar bear in Greenland is by ship, probably aboard one of the expedition ships used by tour operators here, like Polar Routes on their Inuit Arctic & Beyond tour.
+Your best bet for seeing a polar bear in Greenland is by ship, probably aboard one of the expedition ships used by tour operators here, like Polar Routes.
 The good news is that they are relatively easy to spot once you're on board.
 Their off-white fur is clearly distinguishable against both pack ice and the landscape.
 It's a truly wild encounter.

 Nunavut is where English comedian Romesh Ranganathan spotted polar bears on his travel series, The Misadventures of Romesh Ranganathan.
 Sitting high on the west coast of Hudson Bay, it is the final stop for the bears on their journey in search of sea ice along Canada’s 'Polar Bear Alley'.

 This small, indigenous settlement is reached by a 50-minute flight from Churchill and offers the chance to see polar bears in their natural environment, at the very edge of the ice floe.
 In summer, you can watch them hunt seals.
 In March, you can watch polar bear cubs emerging from their dens for the very first time.